NESTCollaboration/nest/README.md

 <a name="run"></a>
-## Running testNEST
+## Running execNEST

-The testNEST executable is a comprehensive, powerful tool that will implement the NEST class in a pre-structured way.
+The execNEST executable is a comprehensive, powerful tool that will implement the NEST class in a pre-structured way.
 It loads pre-defined detector settings (including electric field, optics, etc. from the "VDetector" inheriting class) and source spectra (from the "TestSpectra" class) to do fast detector simulations.

-Running testNEST without arguments will remind you of the necessary inputs:
+Running execNEST without arguments will remind you of the necessary inputs:

 ```
-./testNEST
+./execNEST
 ```

 <a name="modes"></a>